AliceNN-ucdenver/Iasa/cio-january2025.md

   * Apps in Target State (99%)
   * Cloud Migration (55%)
   * SaaS and PaaS Adoption (30%)
+- We will remove productivity hurdles
+  * How often is my work getting blocked ?
+(Qualitative)

 ### Using State-Level Insights for City Planning

+By consolidating these insights, **CIOs** and **Chief Architects** can see where to allocate resources, where risks are growing, and where future innovation might flourish.
 During each program increment, state-level portfolio health data guides city planners (architecture teams) in several ways:

 1. **Identifying Focus Areas**
    - Some cities need infrastructure renewal